junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > (second time choose between Sam/Cas: Dean choose Cas)

-The bunker is bustling like the busiest morning-hour farmer's market.
-Spirits of their family and friends gather around as they rush in.
+The bunker is bustling like the busiest happy hour bar.
+Ghosts of their family and friends gather around as they rush in.

-Dean carries Cas to his own room -- his room has better memory foam mattress, his mind reasons -- and takes off his shoes and coat to let him lie down in a comfortable posture.
+Dean carries Cas to his own room -- his room has better memory foam mattress, his brain reasons -- and takes off his shoes and coat to let him lie down in a comfortable posture.

 "What happened?"
 Bobby asks, standing by the door of his room, concerned.